 What is Vasectomy Reversal?

 The inside diameter of the vas is just 0.2-0.4mm, so infinite care and microscopic stitches that do not obstruct the flow of sperms are required to make a reconnection that will be as close to the original as possible.
-Preserving the patency of the ultra minute lumen of the vas is the essence of the procedure.
+Preserving the patency of the vas’s ultra-minute lumen is the procedure’s essence.
 This can be only achieved by a highly skilled and experienced team and specialist equipment.

 Who is suitable for vasectomy reversal?

-First of all – let us say that we treat all patients with the same non-judgmental attitude.
-We accept that when you chose to have a vasectomy you did so with the best of intentions and in the belief that under the circumstances you made the correct decision for you at that time.
-Personal circumstances change and we are simply here to help you regain your fertility.
+First, let us say that we treat all patients with the same non-judgmental attitude.
+We accept that when you chose to have a vasectomy, you did so with the best of intentions and in the belief that, under the circumstances, you made the correct decision for you at that time.
+Personal circumstances change and we are here to help you regain your fertility.

 What sort of men desires a vasectomy reversal?